ColognePride

-Cologne Pride or Cologne Gay Pride, formerly known as Christopher Street Day Cologne, is one of the largest gay and lesbian events organised in Germany and one of the biggest in Europe.
+ColognePride or Cologne Gay Pride, formerly known as Christopher Street Day Cologne, is one of the largest gay and lesbian events organised in Germany and one of the biggest in Europe.
 Its origin is to celebrate the pride in Gay and Lesbian Culture.

 Cologne Gay Pride is made of a large city gay pride parade, and a week of a number of festivals, parties and political forums.
 The parade and festivals are comparable to carnival celebrations and the political motivation of the event did achieve a lot in equal rights and gay rights.

 Cologne Gay Pride takes place annually in Cologne, Germany.

 History

 Cologne Gay Pride started during the 1980s as a small Christopher Street Day named for the Stonewall riots on Christopher Street in New York City.
 Within a liberal political culture in former West Germany the Christopher Street Day grew into one of the biggest celebration events in Germany.
 Education and support for AIDS became an important aspect during recent years.
-In 2002, Cologne Pride was also a joint European event as part of Europride].
+In 2002, ColognePride was also a joint European event as part of Europride].

 In July 2001, there were 35,000 participants and 750,000 visitors.

 In July 2014, there were 700,000 visitors.